Tracing

 app.use(express.json());

-const processRequest = tracer.observe(async function (data: any) {
+const processRequest = Tracer.observe(async function (data: any) {

 return { message: "Hello from server!", received_data: data };